-I was asked this week what made me want to become a funeral celebrant.
+A friend recently asked me what made me want to become a funeral celebrant.
 It’s very simple really – I love to tell stories.
 Being able to sit with someone’s family and friends, to hear all about their life – who they were, what they did with their time here and what impact they had on the people and places around them – and to help them celebrate that person is the biggest privilege of all.

 Each ceremony I have conducted has been unique, special to the person who died, and has told their story.
 I have learned something new from every single one, whether it’s been a cremation, a woodland burial or a memorial service.

-Eight years ago my father died very suddenly and my sisters and I found ourselves arranging his funeral.
+Almost ten years ago my father died very suddenly and my sisters and I found ourselves arranging his funeral.
 A bit lost as to what to do for the best, one thing we were sure of was that we wanted a non-religious funeral and one that reflected his personality – his love of music, his interests in science and art – even down to the terrible dad jokes.
-We found a humanist celebrant, and knew straightaway that it was the right fit for us and for our dad.
+We found a humanist celebrant, and felt instinctively that it was the right fit for us and for our dad.
 And, as The Rolling Stones’ ‘Brown Sugar’ rang out over the Welsh hillside where we buried him, I knew we’d done the right thing.

 One of six sisters, I have lived in and around Cambridge for most of my life.
-My background is in community work, particularly anti-poverty charities and I am currently running a community food hub in the city after volunteering as coordinator for a COVID emergency food programme .
+My background is in community work, particularly food justice and., alongside my celebrant work, I run a community food hub in Cambridge after volunteering as coordinator for a COVID-response emergency food programme .
 I am also a member of Humanists UK Pastoral Support Network (think non-religious hospital and prison chaplaincy) and am currently part of the chaplaincy team at the Arthur Rank Hospice in Cambridge.

 Please do get in touch if you would like to talk through how a humanist funeral works, or you would like me to conduct a funeral or memorial service for you.
 You can also take a look at my personal celebrant web site, which has more information on the services I can provide as well as some useful links, including to my blog of Grief Stories.